ServicesAboutBlogFAQContactFree audit →

 Do I need a custom domain?
 Yes.
 A yourname.myshopify.com URL erodes trust.
 A custom domain costs ~$15/year and should be one of the first things you set up.

 How do I get my first Shopify sales?
 Drive traffic from wherever your audience already is - Instagram, TikTok, Pinterest.
 Focus on getting your first 10 orders through organic channels before spending on ads.
 You need data on what converts before you pay to send traffic.
+Once you have that baseline, the Meta ads playbook for independent artists covers how to scale from there.

 Want this done for you?